2100 Bridgeway, Sausalito, CA 94965 Phone: 415-332-3871

 The video below from KQED (with great historical footage) shows part of the motivation for the creation of the Bay Model: The "Reber Plan" inspired by cold war military fears and real estate speculation.
 In the video you hear a 1950's narrator talk about evacuating San Francisco after it's been hit by atomic bombs (yes, really) but most of the plan was about filling the Bay for more land, diverting more water to Los Angeles and increasing land values.

 Fortunately for us, the Bay Model proved that the plan would be an environmental and economic disaster, turning the northern and southern arms of the Bay into evaporation ponds and killing the central Bay when it lost its supply of fresh water.
-This finally killed the idea.
+Instead of killing the Bay they decided that killing the Reber Plan was a better choice!.

 Google Map Instructions: Use the "+" and "-" buttons to zoom in and out, the arrow keys to scroll the map, and the SAT button to see the satellite view.